 PUMP participants will be exposed to an inside view of what to expect in their future university math courses, how to cope with the demands of courses, and what their prospects are.

 The winter PUMP session of 2016 will run on Wednesdays from 6:00 pm - 9:00 pm once a week.
-The summer PUMP session of 2016 will run in the evenings of Mondays and Wednesdays from 4:00pm-7:00pm.
+The summer PUMP session of 2016 will run on Mondays and Wednesdays, 11:00am-2:00pm.
 Students are encouraged to attend one of the listed tutorial.
-Additional problem solving and quizzes will take place in these sessions.

 PUMP has regularly scheduled tests and quizzes that reflect university standards.
 Students will have the opportunity to measure their own progress throughout the course.
 At the end of the program, each student will receive a written assessment of his/her performance.